mozman/ezdxf/docs/source/dxfentities/spline.rst

 .. module:: ezdxf.entities

-Introduced in DXF R13 (``'AC1012'``).

-A spline curve, all coordinates have to be 3D coordinates even the spline is only a 2D planar curve.
+SPLINE curve (`DXF Reference`_), all coordinates have to be 3D coordinates even the spline is only a 2D planar curve.

 The spline curve is defined by control points, knot values and weights.
 The control points establish the spline, the various types of knot vector determines the shape of the curve and the weights of rational splines define how